 In most cases, child support payments continue until the child turns 18, or sometimes 19 if the child is still in high school.
 Parents could agree to pay for a longer period, too.

 To use the guidelines, you need to determine both parents' adjusted gross incomes.
 To do this, you must collect information on both parents' incomes for the past three years.
-For child support purposes, income is all earned and unearned income during a calendar year, regardless of whether it is taxable.
-It includes salary, wages, commissions, overtime pay, and sometimes bonuses, too.
-Additionally, it is any royalties, tips, rents, dividends, severance pay, and pensions, among other things.
+For child support purposes, income is all earned and unearned income during a calendar year, regardless of whether it's taxable.

-Although you can exclude some benefits, like means-tested assistance, for example, chances are you still have income even if you are unemployed.
-For child support purposes, you must include workers’ compensation, unemployment or disability benefits.
-Additionally, a court or state agency could impute income to the parent without primary residency – in other words, assign an amount – if that parent voluntarily works less or not at all without a good reason for doing so.
+Even you you're unemployed, you are still considered to have an income for child support purposes.
+Additionally, a court or state agency could impute (assign) income to the parent without primary residential custody if that parent voluntarily works less or not at all without a good reason for doing so.
 This means a judge can increase a parent's child support obligation.

 Once you have both parents' gross income, you make deductions to determine the adjusted income for each.
 Deductions include items like spousal support paid, union dues, and state and federal income taxes.

-Even though a court must presume that the amount of child support calculated by the guidelines is appropriate, that doesn't mean you can't ask the judge – before a child support order is in place – to change it.
-Once you ask to deviate from the guidelines, it is up to you to prove that the adjustment is in your child's best interest.
+Even though a court must presume that the amount of child support calculated by the guidelines is appropriate, that doesn't mean you can't ask the judge to change it.
+The parent asking for a deviation from the child support guidelines must prove that the adjustment is in his or her child's best interest.
 The judge, however, has the final say on how much payments should increase or decrease.

-Some common reasons for adjusting support include income tax considerations, a child's special needs or extraordinary expenses, and the parents' overall financial conditions.
-Keep in mind that even uncommon reasons may justify a change if they bear on your child's wellbeing.
+Some common reasons for adjusting support include income tax considerations, a child's special needs or extraordinary expenses, and the parents' overall financial condition.
+Keep in mind that even uncommon reasons may justify a change if they will support or improve your child's well being.

-Once a child support order is in place, you can still ask to modify the payments, meaning increase or decrease the amount.
-You can request a modification at any time if either parent has experienced a change in circumstances that results in either an increase or reduction in income by 10% or more.
+Once a child support order is in place, you can ask a court to modify the payments, meaning increase or decrease the amount.
+You can request a modification at any time if either parent has experienced a material change in circumstances that results in either an increase or reduction in income by 10% or more.
 This tends to happen when a parent loses a job (or gets a new, higher paying one), relocates, or has a new baby.

-You can also request a modification once your child turns 6-years-old or 12-years-old.
-This is because the guidelines calculate support differently according to a child's age group.
+You can also request a modification once your child turns six and again when your child turns 12 years old.
+This is because the Kansas support guidelines calculate support differently according to a child's age group.